 Historically most compliance requirements have been around the processes used to manipulate data.
 The accuracy of the data itself was of no concern.
 Sarbanes-Oxley and its derivatives are a classic example of this.
 However, this is starting to change.
 Solvency II, MiFID II, Basel III and Dodd-Frank are all examples of legislation that apply to data as well processes.
 The words used by both Solvency II and MiFID II are telling: "data should be accurate, complete and appropriate".
 While these acts do not actually mandate data governance they come as close to doing so as possible without actually saying so.
 And note that they do not limit themselves to data in your databases: it equally applies to data in, say, spreadsheets.

 The reason this is important is because we expect more governments to introduce more legislation that is focused, at least in part, on data accuracy and completeness.
 Of course, there is already a significant focus on data privacy.

 Vendors have been slow to introduce features specifically designed to support data governance, as opposed to complementary technologies such as data quality.
-The only common exception is support for a "Data Steward" interface but this does not actually provide additional capabilities.
+The only common exception is support for a 'Data Steward' interface but this does not necesssarily provide additional capabilities.

-In terms of more functionality the exceptions are Ataccama, which provides a tracking facility to monitor that processes are being followed; and Kalido, which offers a policy control and management suite that supports the definition of the policies to be enforced together with monitoring thereof; and Collibra, which is a data governance specialist.
+In terms of more functionality the exceptions are Ataccama, which provides a tracking facility to monitor that processes are being followed; Kalido, which offers a policy control and management suite that supports the definition of the policies to be enforced together with monitoring thereof; and Collibra, which is a data governance specialist.
 More recently, IBM has introduced its Business Information Exchange product, which is a policy hub not just for data governance policies but also for use in business, security and privacy requirements that go beyond pure governance.
 IBM is also making a significant push around the governance of big data.
 Varonis is a leading supplier of data governance solutions for unstructured data.